drummondj/qorex/README.md

 ## Getting Started

-You need to have Python 3.10 or later installed.
+You need to have Python 3.10 or later installed (check with `python --version`).
 Then do the following:

 ```
 git clone git@github.com:drummondj/qorex.git